Florina: Demographics

-The Greek census (1920) recorded 12,513 people in the town and in 1923 there were 4,650 inhabitants (or 1076 families) who were Muslim.
-Muslim Albanians from Florina and the wider region during the Greek-Turkish population exchange (1923) based on religious criteria were sent to Turkey, and mainly resettled in Bursa.
-Following the Greek-Turkish population exchange, in 1926 within Florina there were Greek refugee families from East Thrace (79), Asia Minor (54), Pontus (7) and the Caucasus (44).
-The Greek census (1928) recorded 10,585 town inhabitants.
-In 1928, there were 178 refugee families (750 people) and the Jewish community numbered 500 people.
+The 1920 Greek census recorded 12,513 people in the town, and 4,650 inhabitants (1,076 families) were Muslim in 1923.
+Muslim Albanians from Florina and the wider region during the Greek–Turkish population exchange (1923) based on religious criteria were sent to Turkey, and mainly resettled in Bursa.
+Following the Greek–Turkish population exchange, Greek refugee families in Florina were from East Thrace (79), Asia Minor (54), Pontus (7) and the Caucasus (44) in 1926.
+Greek refugees were resettled in the former "Turkish" Quarter.
+The Aromanian inhabitants of Pisoderi migrated to Florina as trade from Albania decreased.

-Local Jews were involved in the textile, agricultural and raw material sectors of Florina's economy.
+The 1928 Greek census recorded 10,585 town inhabitants.
+Florina inhabitants who partook in elections numbered 1,579 and were listed in the 1928 census.
+Their composition was 45 percent "yiyeneis" (neither refugees or always denoting natives), 17 percent from Monastir, 15 percent from Asia Minor, 7 percent from Pontus, 3 percent from Thrace, 2 percent from Pisoderi and 2 percent Jews.
+In Florina the total number of refugees in 1928 was 3,612.
+Refugee families from the Greco–Turkish population exchange numbered 178 (750 people) in 1928. and the Jewish community numbered 500 people.
+The town remained multiethnic and continued to have Slavophones, Jews and Romani after the population exchange.
+In 1930 refugee groups from Monastir, Asia Minor, Thrace and southern Albania had formed civic associations in the town.
+The Monastir association gained land in 1931 to establish a Monastir Quarter.
+A Northern Epirote Quarter was also formed.
+The population of Greeks increased from 2,000 in 1905 to 8,000 in 1928.

 Florina was occupied in World War Two and Jews came under German rule.
 The Jewish community numbered 400 people in 1940.
 During April 1943, 372 Florina Jews were sent by the Germans first to the Hirsch ghetto in Thessaloniki and later in May sent to the Auschwitz concentration camp where they were gassed.
 In 1945, the Florina Jewish community numbered 64 people, a reduction of 84 percent due to the Holocaust.
 The Jewish population declined and by 1959 there were 7 Jews in Florina, 1 in 1973 and 0 in 1983.

+In the late 1960s, the inhabitants of Trivouno, a Slavophone village were forcibly relocated by the Greek government for reasons of development and security to the neighbourhoods of Florina.
 The Romani of Florina are sedentary and in 1968 they converted from Islam to Orthodoxy.
 In the modern period, Florina Romani have distanced themselves from their relatives in Elbasan and Korçë, over concerns that links with Muslim Romani could negatively impact their local standing in the area they reside.

 During the late twentieth century, Florina numbered some 15,000 inhabitants.
-Its population was composed of Slavophone Dopii, the Greek Anatolian refugees from the Greek-Turkish population exchange and their descendants, Greeks who had recently left the former Soviet Union, Aromanians and Hellenised Aromanians from Bitola who went to Florina in 1913, Romani, Albanians, and a small number of foreigners.
+Its population was composed of Slavophone Dopii, the Greek Anatolian refugees from the Greek–Turkish population exchange and their descendants, Greeks who had recently left the former Soviet Union, Aromanians and Hellenised Aromanians from Bitola who went to Florina in 1913, Romani, Albanians, and a small number of foreigners.